-Write down on your notepad the uncompleted projects, items that need to be removed, and corrected and assign 'a deadline’ dates for every task.
+Write down the uncompleted projects and items that need to be removed and corrected on your notepad, and assign 'a deadline’ for every task.

 How do you feel after doing this process?
 Did it help you look at the room differently?
 Did it help you determine what tasks you should do first?
 Please leave a comment below on how this experience affected you.
 I would love to hear from you.

 Next step: is the purging process.
 Then the fin